 – Write or print Psalm 136:1 with large letters on paper.
-Make copies for you and each of your children who will participate.
+Make copies for you and your child.

-– Give each person their Psalm 136:1 paper along with a pink, green, purple, blue, and orange crayon or other crayon colors of your choice.
+– Give your child their Psalm 136:1 paper along with a pink, green, purple, blue, and orange crayon or other crayon colors of your choice.

 – Explain that you are going to do a “Crayon Verse Study” together.